Red Paw Emergency Relief Team: Services

 Red Paw Emergency Relief Team is a volunteer-based organization that responds 24/7, 365 days a year.
-It operates mainly in the Pennsylvania counties of Philadelphia, Bucks, Montgomery, Chester, and Delaware, with some services extended to neighboring counties and states in the Delaware Valley.
+It operates mainly in the Pennsylvania counties of Philadelphia, Bucks, Montgomery, Chester, and Delaware, with some services extended to neighboring counties and states in the Philadelphia metropolitan area.

 Red Paw is called when residents with pets are displaced by a disaster affecting their home, such as fire, flood, collapse, explosion, natural gas or carbon monoxide leak, or other hazardous incident.
 The team provides search and rescue, emergency transportation and veterinary care for injured animals, and temporary boarding assistance.

 While in Red Paw care, animals receive wellness exams, vaccinations, and spay/neuter services, free of charge.
 Pets are then placed with volunteer fosters until they can be reunited with their owners.

 For specialist services, the team maintains partnerships with animal care providers—including veterinary hospitals, kennels, boarding and training facilities—in every county that it serves.

 In addition to providing emergency relief, Red Paw conducts volunteer training and public outreach and participates in fire safety and animal welfare events.
 The organization makes extensive use of social media to report its activities, promote emergency preparedness, fund raise, and recruit volunteers.